rlugojr/sample-apps/api-docker-example/README.md

         apc service bind /apcera::http --job docker-api-tester

-3. Using the Web Console or APC, import the following policy into your cluster, replacing each instance of `<USER>` with your user name (`/sandbox/admin`, e.g.):
+3. Using the Web Console or APC, add the following policy to your cluster, replacing each instance of `<USER>` with your user name (`/sandbox/admin`, e.g.):

         job::/sandbox/<USER>::docker-api-tester {
             { permit issue }
         }
         job::/sandbox/<USER> {
             if (auth_server@apcera.me->name == "job::/sandbox/<USER>::docker-api-tester") {
                 role admin
             }
         }
+        job::/sandbox/<USER> {
+            if (auth_server@apcera.me->name == "job::/sandbox/<USER>::docker-api-tester") {
+                docker.allow "*"
+            }
+        }
         package::/sandbox/<USER> {
             if (auth_server@apcera.me->name == "job::/sandbox/<USER>::docker-api-tester") {
                 role admin
             }
         }

+    These policy rules do the following:

-    The first policy rule above permits the cluster to issue a token to the application; the second one gives the job admin access over `job` resources in the user's sandbox namespace; lastly, the third rule gives the job admin access over `package` resource in the user's sandbox.
+    * Permits the cluster to issue a token to the application
+    * Gives the application admin access over `job` resources in the user's sandbox namespace.
+    * Permits the application to create an application in the user's sandbox from any Docker image.
+    * Gives the application admin access over `package` resources in the user's sandbox.

 4. Start the application: